getify/CAF/README.md

 2. You can run the tests in a browser by opening up `tests/index.html`.

-3. To run the test utility with npm:
+3. To run the test utility:

     ```
     npm test